 The building’s design generated considerable attention and debate in Hamarøy, Nordland, Norway and abroad.
 In 1996, MoMA in New York purchased the model of the building and in 1997 Holl received an award at the Progressive Architecture Awards in USA.
 In 1997, the decision was made to locate the centre in Presteid and the auditorium was added.
 In 2000, the Nordland county parliament decided the Nordland County Council would act as owner of the Hamsun Centre.
 The centre was jointly financed by the Nordland County Council, Hamarøy Municipal Council, the state and a host of private sponsors and collaboration partners.
 The final state allocations were received in 2007 and in 2008 the foundation stone was finally laid.
 Steven Holl was the guest of honour and there were major festivities in Hamarøy.
 In 2009, Salten Museum took over operational responsibility of the Hamsun Centre.

 The building was completed in 2009 and formally opened by the Crown Princess Mette-Marit at a major opening ceremony, which was the highlight of the 150th anniversary of the birth of Knut Hamsun on August 4.
-The Hamsun Centre will open to the public on June 13, 2010.
+The Hamsun Centre opened to the public on June 13, 2010.